ppires21/portfolio/README.md

 ## Features

-- **Star‑filled hero** – the landing section introduces me as a developer and engineer from Braga, Portugal currently pursuing a master’s in Information Systems Engineering【241158404364373†L37-L43】.
+- **Star‑filled hero** – the landing section introduces me as a developer and engineer from Braga, Portugal currently pursuing a master’s in Information Systems Engineering.
 It includes an avatar, a short description and a call‑to‑action button.
-- **Responsive navigation bar** – a fixed navigation bar changes styling when you scroll and collapses into a menu on small screens【937074756355540†L14-L76】.
+- **Responsive navigation bar** – a fixed navigation bar changes styling when you scroll and collapses into a menu on small screens.
-- **Dark/Light theme toggle** – users can switch between dark and light themes; the preference is stored in local storage so it persists across visits【406275040495332†L6-L33】.
+- **Dark/Light theme toggle** – users can switch between dark and light themes; the preference is stored in local storage so it persists across visits.
-- **Animated starry background** – random stars and meteors are generated to create an animated cosmic backdrop【698669763097954†L23-L39】.
+- **Animated starry background** – random stars and meteors are generated to create an animated cosmic backdrop.
-- **About section** – this section gives a short biography and highlights my education, including master’s, bachelor’s and high‑school degrees【7477612987630†L20-L33】【7477612987630†L71-L78】.
+- **About section** – this section gives a short biography and highlights my education, including master’s, bachelor’s and high‑school degrees.
-- **Filterable skills section** – skills are grouped into “frontend”, “backend”, “data” and “tools” categories【405342463969610†L3-L19】.
-Users can select a category to view relevant skills【405342463969610†L98-L114】.
+- **Filterable skills section** – skills are grouped into “frontend”, “backend”, “data” and “tools” categories.
+Users can select a category to view relevant skills.
-- **Projects showcase** – cards display selected projects with an image, description, technology tags and links to the GitHub repositories【863912405089768†L4-L13】【863912405089768†L46-L59】.
+- **Projects showcase** – cards display selected projects with an image, description, technology tags and links to the GitHub repositories.
 Projects are divided into web projects and data/ML/AI projects.
-- **Contact section** – contact information (email, phone and location) and social links are presented【278662587805465†L51-L87】【278662587805465†L94-L116】.
-A contact form allows visitors to send messages via Web3Forms【432764893596198†L8-L23】, with toast notifications signalling success or failure【181551840730593†L94-L116】.
+- **Contact section** – contact information (email, phone and location) and social links are presented.
+A contact form allows visitors to send messages via Web3Forms, with toast notifications signalling success or failure.
-- **Footer** – includes copyright information and a button to scroll back to the top【577570658092149†L5-L16】.
+- **Footer** – includes copyright information and a button to scroll back to the top.

 ## Tech Stack